A Guide To Calculating BTUs

 Cast your mind back to school and you might recall that 1 BTU is equal to 1055 joules – or is the amount of energy needed to heat a single pound of water by 1°F.

-That basically means that the higher the BTU output is, the hotter the radiator or heated towel rail is going to get.
+Put simply – the higher its BTU output is, the hotter the radiator or heated towel rail will be.

-This traditionally styled Milano Windsor vertical column radiator provides a BTU output of 7,913 BTUs – making it an ideal heating solution for very large rooms.
+This traditionally styled Milano Windsor vertical column radiator has a BTU output of 7,913 BTUs – making it the perfect heating solution for very large rooms.

-Whereas this Slim Panel Milano Alpha radiator would be better suited to heating a small bathroom or ensuite space, offering an output of 1,120 BTUs.
+Whereas this Slim Panel Milano Alpha radiator would be better suited to heating a small bathroom or ensuite space, offering a much lower output of 1,120 BTUs.

-It’s important to work out exactly how much heat you’ll need for any space in order to ensure you are getting the best value for money.
+It’s important to work out exactly how much heat you need for a room to ensure you are getting the best value for money.

-If you purchase a towel rail or a radiator with a BTU output that is too high for your room, you will quite literally be burning money on paying for unnecessary energy bills.
+If you buy a towel rail or a radiator with a BTU output that is too high for your room, you will quite literally be burning money on paying for unnecessary energy bills.

 In order for you to get the most out of your home’s heating, it’s very important that you know how to calculate your required BTU output.